dlazesz/bredxbred/docs/BRED.md

 The user code script you provide is executed by ```bred``` every time it finds a new key during reduce operation.
 And the user code is executed as external command using the interpreter you specify by '-I' option.
+Please be careful, you need to specify a command which interprets a file, not a string since ```bred``` internally generates temporary file to be executed for your job.
+For shell scripts, it will be 'sh' (not 'sh -c') and for awk scripts it will be 'awk -f' (not 'awk').

 If there are a lot of keys to be passed to the reduce function, command execution overhead damages the performance severely.

 ```bred``` provides another behavior mode called ```awk-native```.
 You can set this string to '-I' option and awk code string